In our latest update we are very pleased to announce the possibility of split-testing (A/B testing) for all WakeupData users.

 How does split testing work on the WakeupData platform?

 We want to answer this question thoroughly and effectively.
-Therefore, instead of outlining the process in this blogpost, we have produced a step-by-step material pack on split testing which will outline in detail how to carry out the process on the platform - you can access it here or via the WakeupData platform.
+Therefore, instead of outlining the process in this blogpost, we have produced a step-by-step pdf material pack on split testing which will outline in detail, how you can carry out the process on our platform - you can access it here or via our data feed management platform.

 If you want to see for yourself how the split test function works, simply create an account and use the 'test feed' to play around with creating your own expressions, split testing, optimizing images, filtering and segmenting your feed data with our easy-to-use tools.